Easy better quantum process tomography: Simulations

-The first ``depolarizing'' error model applied uniform depolarization ($\mathcal{D}_{\gamma}$) with varying strength $1-\gamma$ to both state preparation and measurement.
-The total SPAM depolarization rate is therefore $1-2\gamma$, since both states and measurements are depolarized.
-The second ``coherent'' error model left the measurement effects noise-free, but replaced each ideal input state with a positive real superposition of the intended state and the orthogonal state given by $\ket{\psi_\phi} = \cos\phi\ket{\psi} + \sin\phi\ket{\psi_{\perp}}$ where $\ket{\psi}$ is the intended state, $\ket{\psi_{\perp}}$ the unique orthogonal state, and $\phi$ was varied between $0$ and $0.1$ radians (producing a maximum infidelity of $\sin^2\phi \approx 1\%$).

 We simulated 50 runs of QPT experiments with 5000 shots of each circuit (12 circuits for standard QPT, 24 for SPAM-corrected QPT).
 All error bars are $1\sigma$ and derived from the variance of the 50 repetitions.
-Because QPT is often used to estimate an as-implemented gate's fidelity with its ideal target, we quantify the accuracy of each method by computing and reporting the difference between the \emph{true} value of that fidelity and the value computed from the QPT estimate.
+Because QPT is often used to estimate the fidelity of an experimental gate with its ideal target, we quantify tomographic accuracy by comparing the value of that fidelity computed from the QPT estimate to its \emph{true} value.
+This comparison is shown in Figure~\ref{fig:simulations}, for three SPAM error models, as a function of SPAM error magnitude ($\gamma$ or $\phi$).
+Accuracy depends on the tomographer's \emph{a priori} division of SPAM error between state preparation and measurement ($p$), so we illustrate three choices that assign $p=0$, $p=50\%$, and $p=100\%$ of the SPAM error (respectively) to state preparation.

-Figure~\ref{fig:simulations} shows the accuracy of the process matrices estimated by standard and better process tomography, for both SPAM error models, as a function of SPAM error magnitude ($2\gamma$ or $\phi$).
-Because it depends on the tomographer's \emph{a priori} division of SPAM error between state preparation and measurement, we show the results of three different divisions, in which $p=0$, $p=0.5$, and $p=1$ of the SPAM error (respectively) is assigned to state preparation.
-In all cases, SPAM-corrected QPT yields better accuracy than standard QPT.
-For depolarizing SPAM error (top panel) it doesn't matter how SPAM error is divided, but for the particular coherent errors considered here, guessing wrong about the division of error causes a small degradation in accuracy.
+SPAM-corrected QPT is more accurate than standard QPT in every case.
+For depolarizing SPAM error (top panel), the parameter $p$ that determines how SPAM error is divided between between state preparation and measurement has no effect, but for coherent errors (middle) and state-dependent depolarization (bottom), guessing wrong about the division of error causes a small degradation in accuracy.